-- Full applications will not be accepted without an approved LOI from the current cycle - The full application should not be different than the approved LOI, including title and area of focus - The PI who submits the application must be the same PI who submitted the approved LOI - The application does not need to be completed in one session; a partially completed application can be saved and completed at any time before the deadline. - It is imperative that you proofread your application before submission; you will not be allowed to make any changes to the application after the deadline or once

-- applications are under review. - The application is submitted by the receipt date/time deadline.
+- The PI who submits the application must be the same PI who submitted the approved LOI - The application does not need to be completed in one session; a partially completed application can be saved and completed at any time before the deadline. - It is imperative that you proofread your application before submission; you will not be allowed to make any changes to the application after the deadline or once applications are under review. - The application is submitted by the receipt date/time deadline.
 Once submitted, you will receive a confirmation e-mail from proposalCENTRAL that your application was successfully submitted.
 If you do not receive a confirmation, click the Proposals tab and under the "Status" column make sure it says Submitted and not In Progress which indicates you have not yet submitted your application. - The application is complete and accurate before submission.
 Only a single copy of an application will be accepted.
-Signatures are not required at the time of signature page provided is for use should vour institution/organization require signatures; we do not override any institutional policies and/or procedures.
+Signatures are not required at the time of submission, the signature page provided is for use should your institution/organization require signatures; we do not override any institutional policies and/or procedures.
 Please do not submit the signature page with your application.